wiseman-timelord/InfoEventMon/README.md

 # PerforMancer-BaPs Previously NetForm
 ## STATUS:
 Under Development.
-<br>The scripts for NetForm will be, re-used and re-written in PWSH 7.4, and the batches will be designed for windows, 8.1 and 10.
-It will show themes of statistical output in text based display interface, each of the themes of stats will be in its own script, hence, adding or removing a stat from each theme will be as simple as swapping around a pwsh command, this will then be multi-platform app, .
+<br>The, scripts for NetForm and bits of my other projects, will be, re-used and re-written in PWSH 7.4.
+It will instead show themes of statistical output in text based display interface, each of the themes of stats will be in its own script, hence...
+- adding or removing a stat from each theme will be as simple as swapping around pwsh commands.
+- this will then be multi-platform program.
+- the loops will be in their own processes.

 ## PREVIEW:
 ```